mc08662/mc08662.github.io/index.md

 From October 2015 to October 2018, I was employed by CITY, University of London, as a Research Fellow in framework of [CaFE ITN project](http://cafe-project.eu/). _CaFE_ was an interdisciplinary project that investigated cavitation erosion.
 The work done then was part of my PhD and regarded mainly code development on [OpenFOAM](https://github.com/OpenFOAM/OpenFOAM-2.4.x).

 During my studies, I completed an internship at [ONERA](https://www.onera.fr) - The French Aerospace Laboratory, at the Applied Aerodynamics Department.
 There I worked on the development of a hybridization tool, which would merge numerical and experimental data, to benefit from the detail of numerical computations and the precision of aerodynamic experiments and provide more accurate pressure field information.
 The internship in _ONERA_ lasted from October 2013 to February 2014.

 ***

-### Interests and Skills

-My main scientific interest is dynamics, from both a mathematical and physical point of view, which however refer to wide variety of disciplines and applications, such as fluid dynamics, system dynamics and control theory.
-Although my doctorate's research was focused on fluid dynamics and relevant computational methods, throughout my studies I had the opportunity to get familiar with applications of aero-elasticity and fluid-structure interaction, optimization, system control and bio-engineering signal modelling.

-Attracted by numerical modelling and analysis, I have developed programming skills and worked with various engineering-oriented software packages.

-***